ruihukuang/xgboost_model_docker_image/README.md

 5 Deploy prometheus and grafana into EKS to monitor a guincorn app based on step 1.
 The related repo is https://github.com/ruihukuang/prometheus_grafana_Argo_Helm.

-Purpose and deployment are shown in the graph below.
+Purposes of this project and deployment related elements are shown in the graph below.

 <img width="1330" height="752" alt="image" src="https://github.com/user-attachments/assets/eac5b1c3-e0ed-4b62-b647-ee81f8e03a3f" />